elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsbulkupdateobject.namespace.md

 ## SavedObjectsBulkUpdateObject.namespace property

-Optional namespace string to use for this document.
-If this is defined, it will supersede the namespace ID that is in [SavedObjectsUpdateOptions](./kibana-plugin-core-server.savedobjectsupdateoptions.md)<!-- -->.
+Optional namespace string to use when searching for this object.
+If this is defined, it will supersede the namespace ID that is in [SavedObjectsBulkUpdateOptions](./kibana-plugin-core-server.savedobjectsbulkupdateoptions.md)<!-- -->.

 Note: the default namespace's string representation is `'default'`<!-- -->, and its ID representation is `undefined`<!-- -->.